Do to You

-"Do to You" is a song recorded by the Australian synthpop band Machinations.
+"Do to You" is a song recorded by the Australian synth-pop band Machinations.
 It was released in August 1987 as the lead single from the band's third studio album, Uptown.
 The song peaked at number 15 on the Australian Kent Music Report, becoming the band's second top 20 single.

 A remixed 12" single was released in September 1987.

-Australian band Infusion released a dance remix containing a sample of this track, "Do To You (In '82)" in 2004, which appeared on their album Six Feet Above Yesterday.
+Australian band Infusion released a dance remix containing a sample of this track, "Do to You (In '82)" in 2004, which appeared on their album Six Feet Above Yesterday.